Joan Havelange

 Mabel and Violet’s Excellent Adventures

 When Mabel slices her golf ball into the town cemetery, she and her best friend Violet think the worst that could happen would be a lost ball.
-That is until they discover a dead body, and it isn’t six feet under.
-Mabel’s golf ball lies in the middle of his forehead.
-It’s murder!
+Until they discover a dead body, and it isn’t six feet under.

-A Few Lines from the book “Wayward Shot.”
+A Few Lines from the book “Wayward Shot by Joan Havelange”

 Mabel has shanked her golf ball.
 It lands over a stone fence in a nearby cemetery.
 Mabel and her best friend Violet enter the graveyard to find the lost ball.